whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

+*** obscenity ***
+  - [] Combine all 'filter.mjs' modules into one shared file somehow...
+  - [] Make sure they don't filter "rapper" / make an exception there.
+  - [] Write a little terminal test for trying certain combos?

 *** chat ***
   - [🟠] Show last chat message on homepage.
   - [] Add custom / cool notification icons, and also sounds?